-If a student is absent for a task they must:
+• If a student is absent for a task, they must see their teacher or Head Teacher on the first day they return to school and hand in a completed Misadventure Form (available at the back of this handbook, or through Moodle).
+Reasons for the absence must be stated, and supported by documentation, e.g., a medical certificate.

-- See their teacher or Head Teacher on the first day they return to school, whether they have the subject or not on that day, and hand in a completed misadventure form (available from the Deputy Principal, or through Moodle).
-Reasons for the absence must be stated and supported by documentation, e.g. a doctor's certificate. - Where a student is absent for non-medical reasons, a satisfactory explanation in writing must be provided on a misadventure form and submitted to the Head Teacher of the faculty.
+- Where a student is absent for non-medical reasons, a satisfactory explanation in writing must be provided on a misadventure form and submitted to the Head Teacher of the faculty.
 Absence due to a family holiday may not be accepted as a valid reason for missing an assessment task.
-A zero mark may be awarded in such circumstances. - An alternative task/examination or an estimate mark may be given at the school's discretion when an application for misadventure has been approved by the Head Teacher / Deputy Principal. - Where a student is absent for more than the day of the task they must have a doctor's certificate explaining the entire absent period. - Problems of any nature are referred to the appropriate Faculty Head Teacher.
+A zero mark may be awarded in such circumstances. - An alternative task/examination or an estimate mark may be given at the school's discretion when an application for misadventure has been approved by the Head Teacher. - Where a student is absent for more than the day of the task, they must have a doctor's certificate explaining the entire absent period. - Problems of any nature are referred to the appropriate Faculty Head Teacher.

-Malpractice (e.g. cheating, copying) in assessment tasks:
+D. Malpractice (e.g., cheating, copying) in Assessment Tasks: